 I also found the cartoons that were referenced towards the beginning of the book that show Disney's cartoon dog Pluto in his first few appearances.
 I found "The Picnic" particularly helpful since the author refers to the cartoon and called Mickey Mouse horny.
 This can get high school students riled up so showing the cartoon, which only shows Mickey and Minnie Mouse dancing, helps diffuse that situation.
 These cartoons and other early Pluto the dog cartoons are easily found on YouTube.

-Another thing I would have liked to have found for my classroom, was a video of either the panel about Pluto that the Hayden Planetarium held before determining which celestial family to put Pluto in, or the "Planet Debate" between Dr. Tyson and Dr. Sykes.
-I could not find an audio or a video recording of either and think they would have been very helpful for students to see and hear.
+Another thing I have not yet found, was a video of either the panel about Pluto that the Hayden Planetarium held before determining which celestial family to put Pluto in, or the "Planet Debate" between Dr. Tyson and Dr. Sykes.

 I did find a fabulous role playing game by Tony Crider of Elon University which is outlined on his website here.
 The activity requires students to study multiple documents including The Pluto Files and is at a higher level.
 I did not have the time to adapt it to a high school level.
 I think I would have to provide additional information about each person since they would not have read the other materials.
 Although I highly recommend his materials, I was not able to use them with this particular class.